Note: Spoilers for book 1.

 When Bodyguard of Lies (Book 1 in this series) ended, I was unhappy with a decision Sabra made regarding her brother.
 Book 2, Treachery of Doubt, is all about that decision coming back to bite her in some ways, but not exactly the way I’d expected.

 The story offers nods to the broad cast introduced in the first book, but to my mind, the main characters are Gareth and Cinn.
 Sabra is back in her element, both the arena and making decisions for those around her, usually without their permission.
-She means well, but she has a bit of a superiority complex to my mind, and this, on top of the decision to wipe Gareth’s memory, is costing her friendships and close relationships while she’s being targeted and has no idea why.
+She means well, but she has a bit of a superiority complex, and this, on top of the decision to wipe Gareth’s memory, is costing her friendships and close relationships while she’s being targeted and has no idea why.

 Gareth’s story is caught up in a memory wipe made without his consent and without his knowledge.
 I understand why he does what he did, though I wish he would talk to Sabra (in part because I’m curious how she would react to the consequences of the memory wipe, both the headaches and its failure).
 It’s easy to see how not knowing would drive him to make bad choices and get in deep with people his instincts warn against.
 And part of the cause is because he doesn’t have the memories to give him warning, so another consequence.
 I’m not happy with where he takes that debt, but it’s character-appropriate when misguided loyalty and illogical decisions have driven him all along.
 He wants control.
 Who wouldn’t?
 And Sabra doesn’t trust him enough to give that to him.